How to burn your wood wick candle:

 If your candle wax looks imperfect or bumpy after burning it – this is completely natural for soy wax and won’t affect the performance of your candle.
 It’s a result of using 100% natural soy wax with no additives or preservatives!

-Wax tunnelling happens when the melt pool from the candle flame doesn’t reach the rim of the candle.
+Wax tunnelling occurs when the melt pool from the candle flame doesn’t reach the rim of the candle.
 This can happen from extinguishing your candle too soon.
-It’s important to let your candle burn long enough for the melt pool to reach the entire diameter of your candle because this creates the candle memory, and blowing it out too soon will mean your candle won’t ever burn past that point.
-All of that wasted wax won’t melt and your candle will begin to tunnel.
-Not only does this greatly diminish the life of the candle, but as the candle tunnels the wick will begin to suffocate.
-The flame needs oxygen to burn and as it tunnels down, the flame will diminish and sometimes even go out.
+It’s important to let your candle burn long enough for the melt pool to reach the entire diameter of your candle.
+"Candle Memory" means that your candle won’t ever burn past the buildup of unmelted wax around the perimeter of the jar which will eventually form a tunnel which will greatly diminish the life of the candle.
+As the candle tunnels the wick will begin to suffocate.
+The flame needs oxygen to burn and as it tunnels down, the flame will diminish and eventually go out.

 How to fix Tunnelling